mmondics/aiops-z/README.md

 ## AIOps Overview

-IBM Cloud Pak for Watson AIOps is composed of an **AI Manager** and optional **Event Manager** component, with additional optional add-ons and extensions available for both.
-IBM Cloud Pak for Watson AIOps can be installed with just the AI Manager features, or with both the AI Manager and Event Manager features.
-If you require only Event Manager features, you can install a fully containerized, hybrid, or on-premises deployment of Event Manager.
-Fully containerized and hybrid deployments of Event Manager have advanced event management capabilities.
+*IBM Cloud Pak for Watson AIOps* (CP4WAIOps) integrates **infrastructure and operations management** into a single coherent structure across business applications, virtualized servers, network devices and protocols, and security and storage devices.
+CP4WAIOps enables CIOs, site reliability engineers (SREs) and IT Operators by uncovering hidden insights from multiple sources of data (like logs, metrics, and events).
+It delivers those insights directly in to the tools that teams work with (like Slack, Microsoft Teams, and ServiceNow) in near real-time, and also presents them in a web-based user interface.

+The core functions of IBM Cloud Pak for Watson AIOps can be categorized into five capabilities: *event management, incident detection and resolution, entity extraction, and insight delivery*.
+These capabilities are supported by a network of connections that gather data.
+It also offers all facets of the AIOps lifecycle from model training to execution.

-One of the optional add-ons is **Infrastructure Automation**.
+One optional add-on is **Infrastructure Automation**.
 This Infrastructure automation component consists of the following components, which previously were available with IBM Cloud Pak for Multicloud Management:

  - **Infrastructure management**, previously called IBM Red Hat CloudForms.
  - **Managed services**, previously called Terraform & Service Automation or IBM Cloud Automation Manager.